 Each kit is supplied in a single carton containing one single-use vial of 25 mg/mL of temsirolimus and one DILUENT vial which includes a deliverable volume of 1.8 mL, and must be stored at 2°–8° C (36°–46° F).
 Protect from light.

-Distributed by: Wyeth Pharmaceuticals Inc, A Subsidiary of Pfizer Inc, Philadelphia PA 19101.
-Revised: 5/2012
+Distributed by: Wyeth Pharmaceuticals Inc, A subsidiary of Pfizer Inc, Philadelphia, PA 19101.
+April 2014

 This monograph has been modified to include the generic and brand name in many instances.